daos-stack/daos-azure/docs/troubleshooting.md

 ## Logging into VMs via SSH

-This is a large topic.
-There are many places for things to go wrong.

-Here are some suggestions.

-### Check SSH Keys
+Having trouble logging into VMs via SSH?

-#### Does your ~/.ssh have the proper permissions?
+### Does your ~/.ssh directory have the proper permissions?

 The ~/.ssh/ directory itself should also have restricted permissions to ensure that others cannot view or modify its contents.